cvondrick/torch-starter/README.md

 Training
 --------
 Define your model in the `net` variable.
 By default, it is AlexNet.
-To learn more about the modules you can use, see [nn](https://github.com/torch/nn/blob/master/README.md)
+To learn more about the modules you can use, see [nn](https://github.com/torch/nn/blob/master/README.md).
+You can also adjust your loss with the `criterion` variable.

+Remember to also adjust any options in `opt`, such as the learning rate and the number of classes.

-Then, to start training, just do:
+Finally, to start training, just do:

 ```bash
 $ CUDA_VISIBLE_DEVICES=0 th main.lua